roman-milk/roman-milk.github.io/xxx-mas-carol.md

  "Scott... yeah.
 Fuck me, Scott."
 Christine moaned out as she worked up a good pace, forcing nearly the entire length of the dildo inside her.
 Sophie smiled wide.

  "Still think this is fake?"
 Sophie asked.
 "It feels too real to be fake, doesn't it?
 I tell you what... if you still don't believe me, next time you talk to her, tell her what you really think of her.
 Tell her how hot you find her.
 Tell her you would love to see her dress a little sluttier.
 Come up behind her, brush the hair from her neck and whisper in her ear how distracting it is to work with someone so sexy.
 Do that, and I promise you she will melt.
 She will do whatever you want her to.
 I guarantee it!
 No, wait...
 I can show you."
-Report_Story #4